 In Conca Dei Marini there is the Convent of Santa Rosa; it is here that in the eighteenth century the sfogliatella was born, a typical dessert of the Neapolitan tradition.

 Furore is one of the most suggestive towns of Amalfi Coast.
 It is particularly striking for its landscape aspect: the houses sprout among the terraces of vines.
-Known above all for its suggestive “Fiordo” (it can only be reached by sea or on foot) which, every year, becomes a destination for the greatest divers in the world, it is also home to one of the most appreciated wines in the world: Fiorduva .
+Known above all for its suggestive “Fiordo” (it can only be reached by sea or on foot), which, every year, becomes a destination for the greatest divers globally.
+It is also home to one of the most appreciated wines in the world: Fiorduva .

 Walking through the streets of Furore, you can admire the seaside town, the old paper mill, the church in the rock, the stairways, the fantastic author murals that make Furore an authentic open-air museum.